mary-tzaawa-krenzler/mary-tzaawa-krenzler.github.io/content/_index.md

         - certificate_url:
           date_end: ''
           date_start: '2021-10-04'
-          description: As an RA I am supporting my supervisor Prof. Alexander Meyer-Gohde in research tasks and contribute to reseach outcomes.
-As a TA I am responsible for teaching tutorials in multiple graduate and undergraduate courses on macroeconomics.
+          description: As an RA I work at the chair of Prof. Alexander Meyer-Gohde supporting in research tasks and contribute to reseach outcomes.
+As a TA I am responsible for teaching tutorials in multiple graduate and undergraduate courses on macroeconomics and supporting in supervision of undergraduate students.
           icon: goethe
           organization: Goethe University Frankfurt
           organization_url: https://www.wiwi.uni-frankfurt.de/startseite.html